 Old PCs, especially PCs from the 1980s to the mid 1990s, have a button with the curious label “Turbo.”
-On some PCs, a number on the front changes when you push it.
+On some PCs, a number on the front changes when you push it, or an LED toggles on or off.
 Why did old PCs have a turbo button?

 Why old PCs had turbo buttons

 Speed was always a mixed blessing with early PCs.
 We all want our computers to work faster, but some software didn’t play well with higher speed.
 Being faster than the real IBM PC or PC/XT provided a competitive advantage, but some software was sensitive to timing and didn’t like the higher speed.